fszpeiter/Final-Project-Advanced-Web-Applications/README.md

-> [!IMPORTANT]
+> [!NOTE]
-> Hard work and unknown territory were stepped on by me while developing this project.
-Please, handle it with care professor Marks. 🥲
+>  Lots of uncharted territory was stepped on to get the ideas running.
+At least for me during this project.
+Hope you like it, Professor Marks.

 # Final Project Advanced Web Applications: Beer Me Up!